Contadina

 Contadina is a brand of Italian-inspired tomato products and bread crumbs.
 The brand was established in 1914 by Aiello Brothers & Company.
+A Chicago wholesaler, Antonio Morici, through Italo Canning bought the entire production of Contadina.
+By 1918, the Aiello Brothers grew short of capital and Italo Canning purchased their cannery.
+In the same year, Augustino Morici signed the trademark for Contadina.
+The Aiellos were then employed by the Morici family.
 The Carnation Company acquired the brand in 1963; Del Monte Foods acquired the brand of canned tomato products and certain other lines from Nestlé (which acquired Carnation in 1985) in December 1997.

+On July 1, 2025, Del Monte Foods filed for Chapter 11 bankruptcy protection in an effort to implement terms of a financial restructuring agreement with its lenders, seeking around $912.6 million in debtor-in-possession financing, as well as $165 million in additional funding.

 Contadina's products include tomato paste, tomato purée, tomato sauce, diced tomatoes, stewed tomatoes, crushed tomatoes, pizza sauce, as well as a few other products.
 In the early 1990s, Contadina also sold a "fresh" refrigerated bake-at-home pizza kit in grocery stores, though it received faint praise as "better than frozen", but not as good as a pizzeria pie.

-The word Contadina is Italian for "woman of the fields."
-Contadina products feature an image of young woman in a field.
+The word contadina is peasant in the feminine grammatical gender.
+Contadina products feature an image of a young woman in a field, holding a basket of Roma tomatoes.